Impressions of a designer on advertising

 I’ve worked professionally as a graphic designer for over a decade.
 I confess that after all that time I’m still a little perplexed by the trajectory my career has taken.
-I signed up for a sexy profession of album covers, book covers, movie posters and film titles.
+I signed up for a sexy profession of album covers, book covers, seo, movie posters and film titles.
 Websites, what they used to call multimedia and logos (now branding) were always part of the mix but that was supposed to be the more serious corporate (boring) stuff.
 At Cooper Union I don’t remember ever even hearing or seeing the words advertising or marketing.
-I do know some colleages who had the common sense to take creative advertising classes at neighboring Parsons and it appears to have paid good dividends in their careers.
+I do know some colleagues who had the common sense to take creative advertising classes at neighboring Parsons and it appears to have paid good dividends in their careers.
 I, on the other hand, never thought about the broader commercial applications of my design training until I was a few years into the profession.
 I joined a startup web design company immediately after school.
 The web bubble burst at the end of 2000 and 9/11 effectively put our struggling boutique out of business.
 At the end of 2002 I could no longer afford to play along with entrepreneurs and I took the first job I was offered as lead designer for the marketing department of a public company.

-It sounds mildly glamourous and respectible but it wasn’t at all (at least not to me).
+It sounds mildly glamourous and respectable but it wasn’t at all (at least not to me).
 It was my first brush with how design actually fits into the real world with the designer being a low level player in a cast of copywriters, marketing directors, researchers, vps and other middle management.
 I lasted for nearly two years before I regained some risk taking confidence and dived into the world of freelance (where I’ve remained for the last six years).
 As I soon drifted toward larger ad agencies (at least more glamourous sounding) the rudest awakening for me was that often my design skills were often viewed as production.
 When this happened it was very demoralizing to me as I considered myself creative.
 I quickly learned that if wanted to reclaim the respect I desired and of course get paid better I’d need to redefine myself as an ‘art director’ (a term that still has a whiff of ambiguity about it to me).
 As an art director the job has been to sketch out visual ideas and concepts (often in tandem with a copywriter) and leave the finishing work to the production specialist.

-As a person with a history in working with the web it was only natural that my creative talents were channelled into art directing web banner ads (back to unglamorous).
+As a person with a history in working with the web it was only natural that my creative talents were channeled into art directing web banner ads (back to unglamorous).
 Although I’d skimmed the surface of the advertising ecosystem it was in digital ads where I saw all intangibles disappear and the objectives and successes of an ad become crystal clear.

 Digital ads are sold by impressions and tracked by clicks (clicks being of the most value and cost to the advertiser).
 In the advertising world of Mad Men the idea is committed to by the client and released into a world of print, radio and television.
 The idea was often tested by small focus groups.
 The success or failure of a campaign could be measured over time, usually the life of a campaign (6-12 months).